paavohuhtala/eminent/readme.md

 _Important, famous, noteworthy, great, **sublime**_

 A terminal text editor in Rust.
+A nano alternative for the command palette generation.

 ## License